lkubatko/shiny_genetrees/README.md

 # shiny_genetrees
-Shiny app to understand gene tree distributions under the coalescent
+Shiny apps to understand probability distributions arising from a fixed species tree under the multispecies coalescent.
+One app computes gene tree distributions and the other computes site pattern probabilities under the JC69 model.